warrior-cultures-and-training

 Phase 2 – Arms Training (60 days): Recruits were issued wooden swords (about twice the weight of a real gladius) and wicker shields.
 They practiced striking the palus—a 6-foot wooden post sunk into the ground.
 They performed thousands of cuts and thrusts, building muscle memory for the punctum (thrust) and caesim (slash).
 They also learned to throw practice pila at a target from increasing distances.
 By the end of this period, sessions were conducted in full armor to simulate battlefield conditions.

-Phase 3 – Formation Drills and Combat (30 days): Recruits now joined the centuries for large-scale maneuvers.
+Phase 3 – Formation Drills and Combat (30 days): Recruits now joined centuries for large-scale maneuvers.
 They practiced the testudo formation, where shields were locked overhead and to the sides to create a shell against arrows and stones.
-They learned how to charge while shouting the war cry, how to maintain a battle line, and how to file through gaps without breaking formation.
+They learned how to charge while shouting the war cry, maintain a battle line, and file through gaps without breaking formation.
 They also performed mock battles against each other, using blunted weapons but full force, to develop stamina and aggression under pressure.

 After the basic 120 days, the recruit took the sacramentum militiae—the military oath.
-He was assigned to a century and given his real weapons.
+He was assigned to a century and given real weapons.
 But his training was far from over.
-For the next several months, he would continue to drill alongside veterans, focusing on the specific weapons and tactics of his legion.
+For the next several months, he continued to drill alongside veterans, focusing on the specific weapons and tactics of his legion.

 Advanced Training: The Soldier as a Specialist